About

 About Stephen

-I’m writing Need to Know to share the insights and understanding I’ve gleaned from the smart and wise people from all over the world I’ve interviewed in my 25 years as an award-winning science and environmental journalist writing for National Geographic, The Guardian, Vice and dozens of other publications.
+I’m writing Need to Know to share the insights and understanding I’ve gleaned from the smart and wise people from all over the world I’ve interviewed in my +25 years as an award-winning science and environmental journalist writing for National Geographic, The Guardian, Vice, and dozens of other publications.

-My work has appeared in dozens of publications including National Geographic news, The Guardian, Vice, New Scientist, Al Jazeera, Maclean’s Magazine, Changing America, The Toronto Star, Wired News, and publications in Europe and Asia.
+My work has appeared in dozens of publications, including National Geographic News, The Guardian, Vice, New Scientist, Al Jazeera, Maclean’s Magazine, Changing America, The Toronto Star, Wired News, and publications in Europe and Asia.
 I received the SEAL Award for Environmental Journalism two years running for my work documenting climate change impacts and solutions at National Geographic and Vice

 I previously received the Prince Albert/United Nations Global Prize for reporting on international environmental issues as a result of my years as the senior science and environment correspondent at the Rome-based, Inter Press Service News Agency (IPS), the world’s largest not-for-profit news agency.